mcwalrus/go-sentinel/README.md

 [![GoDoc](https://godoc.org/github.com/mcwalrus/go-sentinel?status.svg)](https://godoc.org/github.com/mcwalrus/go-sentinel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Sentinel provides resilience for Go applications with automatic retry handling and Prometheus observability.
-Considering that **panics should be treated as errors in production systems for critical processes**, sentinel wraps function execution to track successes, errors, panics, retries, timeouts and durations - making critical your routines more resilient, observable and robust.
+Sentinel provides retry handling with observerable metrics for Go applications. **Consider how panics should be handled as critical processes in production systems**.
+Sentinel wraps function execution to recover panics as errors while tracking Prometheus metrics for successes, errors, panics, retries, timeouts and durations - making routines to become more resilient, observable and robust, right out of the box.
 Use the library as a simple drop-in solution for new projects or existing applications.

 ## Features